chanzuckerberg/single-cell-curation/docs/curation-review-tut.md

 <br/>

-In the image above, we see an example of how the 'My Collections' page will look after you have uploaded a few datasets to the dataportal.
+In the image above, we see an example of how the 'My Collections' page will look after you have uploaded a few datasets to the data portal.
 Note that some of the collections in this example are published (publicly available) and one is private.
 The private collection is only available to people who you share the private link with.
-This allows for control over who views your datasets and for making amendmendents to datasets that have been uploaded to the portal previously.
+This allows for control over who views your datasets and for making revisions to datasets that have been uploaded to the portal previously.
 To add a new collection, we can simply click on the button highlighted above.

 ### Create a private collection